BubTec/HomeAssistant/DoorbellCameraNotification/README.md

 - **Normal Start URL**: Standard URL to return to after timeout
 - **Kiosk Return Timeout**: Time before tablets return to normal URL (0 = no auto-return)
 - **Wake Tablet Screens**: Whether to wake up sleeping tablets
+- **Enable Persistent Notification**: Show notification in Home Assistant sidebar for all users
+- **Persistent Notification Title**: Custom title for the sidebar notification
+- **Auto-dismiss Persistent Notification**: Time after which to automatically remove the notification (0 = manual dismiss only)

 ### 3. Create Notification Groups (Optional)